Reuse scripts in Postman

 The number of packages your team can store in the Package Library depends on your Postman plan.
 Learn more about resource usage in Postman.

-The contents of packages will also execute when you run HTTP requests, collections, and folders from the Collection Runner (manual, scheduled, and performance tests), Monitors, and Flows.
-If you're on a Professional or Enterprise team, the contents of packages will execute when you run HTTP requests, collections, and folders from the Postman CLI.
+The contents of packages will also run when you run HTTP requests, collections, and folders from the Collection Runner (manual, scheduled, and performance tests), Monitors, and Flows.
+If you're on a Professional or Enterprise team, the contents of packages will run when you run HTTP requests, collections, and folders from the Postman CLI.

 Add a package